UNCLASSIFIED (U)

 (4) (U) Interpreting Term “Member of U.S. Armed Forces”: The term “member of the U.S. Armed Forces” as used in 22 CFR 42.1(b) embraces military personnel only.
 It does not include civilians employed by or attached to the Armed Forces or working for firms under contract to the Armed Forces.

 f.
 (U) American University of Beirut Employees: An LPR returning to an unrelinquished domicile in the United States may not require a visa if they possess Form I-551, valid or expired, and is an employee of the American University of Beirut who is returning to a permanent residence in the United States after temporary employment with the University (beneficiaries of Private Law 98-53).
-An LPR employed by the AUB may present a Form I-551, Permanent Resident Card, in lieu of an immigrant visa (IV), provided they:
+An LPR employed by the AUB may present a Form I-551, Permanent Resident Card, in lieu of an IV, if they:

 (1) (U) Present evidence of LPR status;